Los Angeles Terminal Railway: Quarrying in the Arroyo Seco

 By 1901, a spur track had been laid into the Arroyo Seco near Devil's Gate for the purpose of quarrying rock for the construction of the Los Angeles Harbor breakwater.
 By 1903 the trans-Altadena service was abandoned and the rails were pulled up.
 It took decades for the bordering properties to assume the abandoned right-of-way, and to this day slight traces of where the rail line passed through can be sleuthed out.

 Abandonment

 By 1916, quarrying in the Arroyo had been abandoned since the rock material proved to be too unstable for its intended purposes, and by 1921, the Arroyo–Windsor lines were taken up.
-Shortly thereafter, there being found no viable use for the railway, the remainder of the original line was abandoned altogether.
+Shortly thereafter, there being found no viable use for the railway, the line beyond Howard Avenue was abandoned altogether.

+The remainder of the line between Los Angeles and Howard Avenue in Pasadena became part of the San Pedro, Los Angeles and Salt Lake Railroad in 1901, then becoming fully owned by the Union Pacific in 1921.
+All trackage to Pasadena beyond Pasadena Avenue and French Avenue was abandoned on October 31st, 1969, due to a decreasing number of freight customers and the pending construction of what would be the 710 and 210 Freeways.

 Today, only a fenced right of way can be seen passing between the buildings and houses between Windsor and El Sol Avenues in Altadena.
 A fenced-in section can also be seen adjacent to the northbound Lincoln Avenue off ramp of Interstate 210, where the train used to head toward the Las Casitas flats.